Instruction and Course Modes

 Are individuals with mental health concerns (i.e. anxiety, depression) qualified to request accommodations?

 Mental health concerns may be eligible for a reasonable accommodation under the Americans with Disabilities Act (ADA).
 Visit: https://hr.gatech.edu/resources/employee-relations/disability and complete the Georgia Tech Reasonable Accommodation Form.

 Student Services and Support

-How will student services like advising, counseling, and tutoring be offered in the spring?
+How will student services be offered?

 Are laptops available for students to borrow?
 What about hotspots?
 Can they be shipped?

 The Library has a limited quantity of laptops available for long-term loan for students in need.
 Students can contact email@example.com to request a laptop.
 For students in need of a computer, a variety of laptops/tablets are available for no-cost, long-term loan and can be shipped to addresses off-campus or picked up on campus by appointment.